Last updated: 20th February 2015

 - Some collection agencies issue a statutory demand, a way of enforcing bankruptcy.
 However in most cases these are used as scare tactics and it’s very unusual for creditors to actually enforce these.

 What can’t creditors do?

 - They cannot harass you; you have a duty to keep your creditors informed of your situation but that doesn’t mean they can ring you every hour, day after day.
 Request that they only contact you in writing and make sure you open your mail.
-You can read more about debt collection guidelines on the Office of Fair Trading website.
+You can read more about debt collection guidelines on the Financial Conduct Authority website.

 - They cannot break data protection laws, so they cannot speak to your family, friends, neighbours or an employer.

 - They may threaten bailiffs but unless you have defaulted on a CCJ then what they actually mean is a doorstep collection agent.
 This is often used as a scare tactic and anyone who calls at your property has no more power than someone calling you on the phone.
-You can just ignore them (unless they are from the courts or the debt is for Council Tax).
+You don’t need to talk to them if you’d prefer to talk over the phone or by letter (unless they are from the courts or the debt is for Council Tax).

 What experiences do you have with creditors?
 Post a comment and let us know.
-And if you’re going through the mill with your creditors at the moment, get free debt advice from StepChange Debt Charity now.
+And if you’re going through the mill with your creditors at the moment, get free debt advice from StepChange Debt Charity.